sap-tutorials/abap-core-development/tutorials/abap-env-ddls-extend/abap-env-ddls-extend.md

     ![Not released for extend ADT property](ADT_DDLS_API_State_C0_not_released.png)

     In this case, the solution is to create a data source in ADT in tier 2 that is wrapping the database table and exposing its missing field.
 Release it for usage in tier 1 and create another data source in tier 1, which combines the non-extensible data source with the wrapping one.
 This way the combining data source can be used instead of the non-extensible one.
-This will be shown in "Step 9: Case 3: Data Source is not Released for Extend".
+This will be shown in **Step 9: Case 3.1 - The Data Source is not Released for Extend** and following steps of case 3.

 >Be aware that only read access is recommended for the added field as SAP might have determination and validation logic that changes the field again or bypasses needed checks after you changed it.
 This means that especially data definitions for transactional processing processing like `R_InspectionLotTP` (`@VDM.viewType #TRANSACTIONAL`) must not be extended at all as their main purpose is to offer the entire business object functionality.